 The position of the wooden dowel offers a “bar pathway” posterior to the body thus eliminating the upper extremities from the exercise equation.
 Since the arms are not a contributing factor to the exercise performance, the athlete is now provided with feedback as they sense the lower extremity involvement during the exercise performance.
 This is the same lower extremity sensation that should occur during the actual OSW exercise performance with a barbell positioned anterior to the body.

-The following is an excellent guest article by physical therapist and former strength coach Rob Panariello.
+The following is an excellent guest article by physical therapist and strength coach Rob Panariello.

 Eight Considerations for Weight Room Training

 Robert A. Panariello MS, PT, ATC, CSCS Professional Physical Therapy Professional Athletic Performance Center New York, New York